kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/RC_image043.png)

+Step 9 does the actual read operation.
+It encodes zipped binary data with Base64.
 Next, expand "Invokes" and "FTP" in the palette, and add the component "ICSHCM-POC-FTP_UserXX" to the orchestration as follows:

 ![](images/300/RC_image044.png)